alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 28,
+  slide_image2
+  filename="slide28.png"
-  :alt => "White text on a green background: “How can you build trust?”"
+  alt="White text on a green background: “How can you build trust?”"
 %}

 Those are some examples of how you might build external systems and tools, new processes to build trust.